jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_drilldown_sqlactivity.md

 **Deadlocks per Second** - The number of lock requests per second that resulted in a deadlock.
 A deadlock occurs when session A requests a lock that conflicts with a lock already held by session B, and then session B requests a lock that conflicts with one session A holds.
 SQL Server chooses one session as the deadlock victim, cancels that connection and rolls back any updates they had done.

-Tip: To switch between lock statistics, click the arrow next to the chart name.
+{% include tip.html content="To switch between lock statistics, click the arrow next to the chart name." %}

 #### Latches chart
 Shows statistics on Latch requests.